mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

   bool Communication_Matlab = false; //set to true if communicating with Matlab and false to comminicate with ROS

+In the controller and trackers code, one can subscribe to the topic : "/*UAVNAME$/serial/received_message" to get the data coming from the BACA protocol.
 This has not been tested more yet, a test will probably be made at VUB asap.
 I think the folder *https://github.com/mrs-brubotics/testing_brubotics/tree/master/tmux_scripts/load_transportation/1_one_drone_validation_encoder* was made for this by last year students, but it is probably already flying.
 There is probably a way to launch the BACA protocol without having to fly the drone (even with the standard non-damping controller).